-The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
-These reflected the relevant legislation.
+The practice had a recruitment policy and procedure to help them employ suitable staff.
+We found these did not always reflect the relevant legislation as references were not available for 4 appointed staff members.

 Clinical staff were qualified, registered with the General Dental Council and had professional indemnity cover.